ArturoDent/find-and-transform/README.md

   "upcaseSelectedKeywords": {

+    "description": "some string",             // for your information only, no function

-    "title": "Uppercase Selected Keywords",   // used for Command Palette
+    "title": "Uppercase Selected Keywords",   // used for Command Palette, required

     "find": "(Hello) (World)",
     "replace": "\\U$1--${2:-WORLD}",          // conditional, if no capture group 2, add "WORLD"